oroinc/documentation/admin_guide/landing_system_configuration/index.rst

       <div class="guideline__item">
           <div style="overflow: hidden;margin: 0 auto;width: 100%;height:100%;text-align: left">
                <ul class="guideline__list">
-                     <li><a class="reference internal" href="../integrations/outlook#admin-configuration-ms-outlook-integration-settings"><span class="std std-ref">MS Outlook Settings</span></a> <i class="fa fa-building-o fa-lg" aria-hidden="true" ></i> <i class="fa fa-user-o fa-lg" aria-hidden="true" ></i></li>
                      <li><a class="reference internal" href="../integrations/dotmailer_integration_settings#admin-configuration-dotmailer-integration-settings"><span class="std std-ref">dotmailer Settings</span></a></li>
                      </ul>
           </div>
       </div>
    </div>

-..
-In the integrations section you will find out how to setup the integration between Google, MS Exchange, MS Outlook, Dotmailer and your Oro application.
-For the integration with Google, you can provide domains for single sign-on, enable OAuth 2.0 for email synchronization and Google Hangouts.
-For MS Exchange, you can specify your server and login details.
-For MS Outlook, you will be able to configure the add-in by creating various dialog layouts and setting up synchronization settings.
-In addition, you will be able to set synchronization settings for Dotmailer and define account and customer relations between OroCRM and OroCommerce.

 .. toctree::
    :titlesonly: